anirban-s/coursera-ml/README.md

 # coursera-ml

-All the code is can be run in Octave / Matlab
+All the code can be run in Octave / Matlab